rizwanakhtar7/project-1/README.md

 ### Challenges
 - The biggest challenge for me was to correctly apply the function to swipe correctly.
-- the merge calculator function to correctly  collapse the arrays on each side accordingly and calculate the sum.
+- The merge calculator function to correctly  collapse the arrays on each side accordingly and calculate the sum.

 ### Learnings
 - Problem Solving - This was the first project ever where I had to break down a complex problem and have a step by step approach to get to my goal independently.